joeduman/UE5-Action-Detection/README.md

 human actions: injured waving, jumping, pointing, injured walked(limping), running, and holding something in pain.

 We pass this data through a convolutional neural network (CNN) to perform feature extraction, and follow this up by utilising a Long Short-Term Memory (LSTM) network to analyze patterns within the time series data.
-We utilise fully connected layers to then map our learned representations to one of the six distress-related actions, which we may use for action classification.
+We utilize fully connected layers to then map our learned representations to one of the six distress-related actions, which we may use for action classification.

 ## Dataset Composition